juliachanb/juliachanb.github.io/pages/portfolio.md

 *Working with Editor-in-Chief Amy Pyle, the story was split up into 21 chapters – a chapter for every year since Rodney Roberts was convicted in 1996.
 We rolled out three chapters a day for seven days straight.*

-*By the end of the experiment, we racked up 706 likes and saw a 53 percent growth in followers.*
+*By the end of the experiment, we picked up 706 likes and saw a 53 percent growth in followers.*

 ---